Oliver-Akins/LED-Catan-Board/README.md

 Catan playing board that uses LEDs to indicate what resources are spawned where eliminating the majority of the setup for the game.

+**Note:** These are living documents and may be updated at any time without any notice.

 # Steps:
 Currently don't exist.
 They may exist in the future, who knows.